rolinh/dfc/README.md

 # README

-`dfc` is a simple tool that displays file system space usage using graph and color.
-It has other nice features such as HTML and CSV export.
+`dfc` is a tool to report file system space usage information.
+When the output is a terminal, it uses color and graphs by default.
+It has a lot of features such as HTML, JSON and CSV export, multiple filtering options, the ability to show mount options and so on.

 ## BUILD

-`cmake` is required in order to build `dfc`.
+`cmake` is required to build `dfc`.
+For convenience, a simple `Makefile` (which calls `cmake` under the hood) is provided.

 I suggest you create a `build` directory in which you compile `dfc`.
-This is of course not required but it will avoid adding files everywhere in the source folder.
+This is of course not required but it will prevent files from being created everywhere in the source folder.

 ### BUILD STEPS